How have we been managing periods throughout history? Step into the TOTM time tunnel for a history of menstruation.

 Attitudes towards periods are also starting to change.
 This is thanks to platforms such as social media.
 I’m not saying we are anywhere near where we should be.
 There’s a long way to go to break the taboo and bring menstrual equality.
 But we are starting to see a gradual change.
 Change that will hopefully sweep through all countries around the world.

 I do believe that we can only appreciate where we are going when we can see how far we’ve come.
-With this mind, I’ve decided to throw it way back to the early days of menstruation.
+With this in mind, I’ve decided to throw it way back to the early days of menstruation and walk you through a history of menstruation.

 After doing some research I felt overwhelmed with information and facts.
 If I compiled it all into a blog, it would have been a long read.
 One of those posts that would require at least 4 matcha teas to finish.
 So, I’ve pulled out what I consider to be the most interesting facts.
 Here’s what I discovered about the history of menstruation: